 - Keep pumpkins and corn out of reach as they can cause gastrointestinal problems to your dog.

-- If your dog is scared from strangers coming to your house, make sure you keep them in a separate area from the front door during peak hours.
+- If your dog is scared of strangers coming to your house, make sure you keep them in a separate area from the front door during peak hours.

-Do you like our dog Halloween costumes ideas?
+Do you like our dog Halloween costume ideas?
 What will you dress your dog as for Halloween this year?
 Drop your thoughts below!